amitsosimple/TataUniStore/README.md

 _________________________________________________________________________________________________

 ## Solution Strategy:
-1. Create two services one for ProductCatalog and one for Pricing.
+1. Create two services one for ProductCatalog and one for ProductPrice.
-2. As these services are tightly bound, So the backhand data should be same, this will help maintainability.
+2. As these services are tightly bound, so the backhand data should be same, this will help maintain the integrity of the data.
-3. For the fast solution, let have a file based data base on local machine.
+3. For the faster solution, I choose a file based database on local machine.
+In simple term, have a file to content all the product information.
+This file content the Product infomrtion json in array form.
 4. As the problem statement tells we have one production display method, I am assuming that this will display all the information of the products, which include the complete catalog with the pricing information.
-5. Other APIs are very much for the specific service data.
+5. Other APIs are very much for the specific service data ie ProductCatalog to display/update/create information for catalog data only and ProductPrice for Price Creation/Display.
-6. Top of these server, we have a agreegator service which call the server APIs and display the result on the console.
+6. Top of these server, we have a agreegator service which call the server APIs and display the result.
 7. Following are the APIs and their responsibilities:
     #### Catalog Server:
-     - POST : To Create Product in catalog.
+     - POST : To Create Product information in catalog.
      - GET :
        - Display All the Products, this display all the details including the price and product.
        - Display Single Product, display Product info with ProductId, only the product info no pricing details.